jtraboulsi/PychainLedger/README.md

 Streamlit is a python module that turns scripts into shareable and dynamic web apps.

 ## Blockchain
-Blockchain is a system of recording information (in our case, monetary transaction) in a way that makes it difficult or impossible to change, hack, or cheat the system.
+Blockchain is a system of recording information (in our case, monetary transactions) in a way that makes it difficult or impossible to change, hack, or cheat the system.